gibbok/notes-graphql/README.md

 GraphQL is created by defined types and fields, then providing functions for each field:

-Notes: a GraphQL is necessary for each endpoint.
+Resolver in GraphQL can be done for fields or endpoints.

 ```
 type Query {